Murray Titterington, CFP, CIMA

 Economic indicators were mixed last month.
-The Chicago PMI fell 60 basis points to a reading of 58.7, up from 64.7 in February, below consensus estimates of 61.0.
-However, any reading above 50 indicates improving conditions.
-The Consumer Sentiment Index for February increased to 98.4, above February’s reading of 93.8.
-The Consumer Confidence index dropped to 124.1 from 131.4 in February, its second-lowest rate in a year.
-The unemployment rate fell to 3.8% from 4.0%, probably partially due to furloughed government workers returning to their jobs.
-Gross domestic product (GDP) numbers were revised downward to show that the U.S. economy grew 2.2 in the 4th quarter of 2018.
-A recession can be defined as two consecutive quarters of negative GPD growth.
-The Consumer Price Index for All Urban Consumers (CPI-U) increased in February by 0.2% on a seasonally adjusted basis.
-Over the last 12 months, the all-items index rose 1.5%.
+The Chicago PMI rose 8 points to a reading of 64.7, up from 56.7 in January, and the largest increase in a year.
+Any reading above 50 indicates improving conditions.
+The Consumer Sentiment Index for February increased to 93.8, above January’s reading of 91.2, yet lower than the anticipated 95.7 number.
+The unemployment rate remained at 4.0%, probably due to lingering effects of the government shutdown.
+The Consumer Price Index for All Urban Consumers (CPI-U) was unchanged in January on a seasonally adjusted basis.
+Over the last 12 months, the all-items index rose 1.6%.

 The information in this Market Commentary is for general informational and educational purposes only.
 Unless otherwise stated, all information and opinion contained in these materials were produced by Foundations Investment Advisers, LLC (“FIA”) and other publicly available sources believed to be accurate and reliable.
 No representations are made by FIA or its affiliates as to the informational accuracy or completeness.
 All information or ideas provided should be discussed in detail with an advisor, accountant or legal counsel prior to implementation.
 No party, including but not limited to, FIA and its affiliates, assumes liability for any loss or damage resulting from errors or omissions or reliance on or use of this material.